How to get Marvel Snap Twitch Drop rewards - Dexerto

 Marvel Snap Twitch Drop reward dates

-Marvel Snap’s first set of Twitch Drop rewards will be available from Tuesday, August 22 at 11 AM PT and will conclude with the end of the Opening Night Live broadcast.
+Marvel Snap’s first set of Twitch Drop rewards will be available from August 22 at 12 PM PT until August 29 at 11:59 PM PT.
+These specific rewards are exclusively available via Twitch Drops.

 How to claim Marvel Snap Twitch Drops

-To get the Marvel Snap Twitch Drop rewards, you must watch specific channels with drops enabled such as the Gamescom Opening Night Live main stream or any Special Events stream that is co-streaming the live event.
+To get the Marvel Snap Twitch Drop rewards, you must watch specific channels in the Marvel Snap category with drops enabled.

 Here’s everything you need to do:

-- Head to Twitch and look for The Game Awards stream or any Special Events stream co-streaming Opening Night Live.
+- Head to Twitch and look for Marvel Snap streams with the “Drops Enabled” tag.

+- Watch the required hours of Marvel Snap on Twitch for each drop.

 - Head to Twitch’s Drops page to claim the free rewards.